ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is a goal that there be general-purpose verification implementations that can verify tokens for large numbers of use cases with special cases and configurations for different device types.
 This is a goal of interoperability of the semantics of claims themselves, not just of the signing, encoding and serialization formats.

-This is a lofty goal and difficult to achieve broadly requiring careful definition of claims in a technology neutral way.
+This is a lofty goal and difficult to achieve broadly requiring careful definition of claims in a technology-neutral way.
 Sometimes it will be difficult to design a claim that can represent the semantics of data from very different device types.
 However, the goal remains even when difficult.